cosmosgenius/jsonparser/README.md

 This middleware adds a `req.json` property which contains the JSON parsed request body

 #### Options
-- `strict` a truthy value to check whether content type header and empty body check.
+- `strict` a truthy value to check for content type header and empty body.
 - `type` request content-type to parse (default: json)

 ## Example